Sustainable Visual Arts Network

 Objective

-The Sustainable Visual Arts Network is a peer-to-peer network that aims to support and strengthen the competence of communities and organisations in the visual arts field on issues related to the sustainability transition.
+The Sustainable Visual Arts Network is a peer network that aims to support and strengthen the competence of visual arts organisations on issues related to the sustainability transition.
+We share information on sustainability through network meetings and this website.

 Activities